 Children under the age of 12 are not allowed to climb Huayna Picchu.

-As of 2014/15 the cost of a Huayna Picchu climbing permit is 150PEN (soles) or US$50 (£30) – this includes the entrance fee to Machu Picchu which is currently 126PEN.
+The cost of a Huayna Picchu climbing permit is 150PEN (soles) or US$50 (£30) – this includes the entrance fee to Machu Picchu which is currently 126PEN.
 In effect the cost of a Huayna Picchu permit is 24PEN or ~US$10.
 Students with a valid international student card (ISIC card) pay half price.

 There is a little complexity here though.
 If you have purchased an Inca Trail permit you will already have secured entrance to Machu Picchu as part of this permit.
 Purchasing a Huayna Picchu climbing permit at 15oPEN will in effect buy another day’s entrance to Machu Picchu, as Huayna Picchu permits are not sold as standalone tickets (they are currently only sold as Machu Picchu + Huayna Picchu).
 We believe the Ministry are working on resolving this issue so that Inca Trail permit holders can purchase a standalone Huayna Picchu permit without buying Machu Picchu entrance as well.
 As of October 2014 this has not been resolved.